pjguitar15/pjguitar15/README.md

 ### Hey there! 👋

-I'm Philcob, a passionate Frontend Developer with a love for coding and creating awesome things. 🚀
+I'm Philcob, a Software Engineer.

 #### 👨‍💻 About Me
 - 📫 How to reach me: philcobsuzuki@gmail.com